fastforwardlabs/mdffreport12/src/03-technical.md

 Both networks are trained jointly and play a competitive skill game with the end goal of learning the distribution of input data X.

-The generator network G learns a mapping from random noise of a fixed dimension (Z) to samples X_ that closely resemble members of the input data distribution.
+**NM: we use "images" instead of "input datapoints or samples" below - check** The generator network G learns a mapping from random noise of a fixed dimension (Z) to samples X_ that closely resemble members of the input data distribution.
 The discriminator D learns to correctly tell apart real samples that originated